QuantumWarlock/2D-Particle-Simulations/README.md

 * **hard_box.py**

   This simulation is a bit *billiard ball* like.
-The circular particles are now infinitely hard and can't be penetrated.
-That is, all collisions are elastic.
+The circular particles are now theoretically impenetrable.
+One may even conclude the collisions are elastic.
+Of course, my computer represents numbers by a finite collection of binary "bits" and the time-steps are kinda large by calculus standards.
+I'm just saying interesting (non-physical) things can happen.
+There is also the infinite potential at the surface of the circle assumption thing...

 * **hard_circle.py**